Bira/octopus-carnival/_posts/2016-12-07-human-enemies.md

 Unless a victim looks important enough to be worth ransoming, Gransys bandits don't usually take prisoners.
 The dead tell no tales!
-If a potential victim looks too tough to take on, they either leave it alone or try to negotiate if simply leaving is not an option.
+If a potential victim looks too tough to take on, they either leave or try to negotiate if that is not an option.

-The three largest bandit gangs in Gransys are the Iron Hammers, who occupy the ruins of Aernst Castle to the south; the all-female Labrys Bandits who occupy the ruins of Heavenspeak Castle to the northeast; and a large but nameless band of smugglers holed up in the canyons between Windbluff and Bluemoon towers.
+The three largest bandit gangs in Gransys are the Iron Hammers, who occupy the ruins of Aernst Castle to the south; the all-female Labrys Bandits who occupy the ruins of Heavenspeak Castle to the northwest; and a large but nameless band of smugglers holed up in the canyons between Windbluff and Bluemoon towers.

 ### Bandit Strider